101 Cooking For Two

 Pro Tips

 1. You can use almost any berries.
-If large, they should be cut up some.
-If frozen and smaller, all you need to do is increase the cornstarch (covered in recipe).
+If large, they should be cut up a bit.
+If frozen, simply increase the cornstarch.

 Your Own Private Notes